JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+Version 0.0.25:
+* Bug fix for quad local axes calculations.
+Prior to this fix quads only calculated correctly if their local x-axis was parallel to the global X-axis.
+* Bug fix for reactions.
+Load combination load factors were not being applied to point loads when calculating reactions.

+Version 0.0.24:
-Version 0.0.24: Corrections to reactions for plate and quad elements.
+* Corrections to reactions for plate and quad elements.
 Fixed member concentrated loads that were not rendering with the rest of the model.

+Version 0.0.23:
-Version 0.0.23: Bug fix for concentrated moments.
+* Bug fix for member concentrated moments.
 Fixed end reactions on one side of the Member3D element were being calculated incorrectly for concentrated moments.

 Version 0.0.22: This version makes some significant changes.
 Major improvements include:
 * Solution speed has been greatly improved for large models.
 The code has been profiled and many slow spots in the solution process have been isolated and removed.